briannelsondesign/briannelsondesign.github.io/_posts/2014-05-27-nuggets-of-awesome.markdown

 I commented to my friend that it's (a little) sad that a project I've spent so little time on has become the most talked about thing I've done.
 His response was pretty smart:

-### "I think the lesson here is how to figure out the Nugget of Awesome and only deal with that."
+### &ldquo;I think the lesson here is how to figure out the Nugget of Awesome and only deal with that.&rdquo;

 First PR was so fun and easy because I spent a *lot* of time making one very simple interaction simple and enjoyable.